isomerpages/moe-eunoiajc/news/2025/_posts/2025-02-21-post-2024 A–Level Results Eunoia Shines.md

 <p>The growth and achievements of our Eunoians would not be possible without
-the dedication and support of teachers, non-teaching staff, parents, alumni, College Advisory Committee, our Joint Integrated Programme partner schools and our other partners.
-To the Class of 2023, we wish you Eunoia.
-As your dreams take flight, may you continue to shine your goodwill and beautiful thinking on all around you.</p>
+the dedication and support of teachers, non-teaching staff, parents, alumni, College Advisory Committee, our Joint Integrated Programme partner schools and our many industry and community partners.
+To the Class of 2024, may your dreams take flight and may you continue to shine in years and decades to come.</p>